 Editor's Note: These hints do not include any material on which candidates will be examined, but are provided by members of the CAS Syllabus and Examination Committees to encourage candidates to do their best when sitting for CAS Examinations.
-This section has been updated many times over the years, most recently in 2010.
+This section has been updated many times over the years, most recently in 2014.
 It is based on the experience and advice of many people.
-An early version was prepared by James L. Clare for the Society of Actuaries and then G.D.
+James L. Clare for the Society of Actuaries prepared an early version and then G.D.
 Morison adapted it for the Casualty Actuarial Society.